Brachial Plexus Nerve Injuries from New Mexico Trucking Accidents

 Brachial Plexus Injuries Caused by New Mexico Trucking Accidents Can Result in Heavy Damages

 If a victim of a New Mexico trucking accident cannot perform the same work as before, he or she may have significant lost wages and lost earning claims.
 Any type of nerve damage case may also result in significant medical expenses.
-Here at the Caruso Law Offices, P.C., our Albuquerque trucking accident lawyers know how to protect your rights.
+Here at the NM Truck Accident Attorneys, our Albuquerque trucking accident lawyers know how to protect your rights.
 If a truck driver caused your New Mexico motor vehicle crash in Lordsburg, Albuquerque, Santa Fe, Roswell, or anywhere else in New Mexico due to fatigue or falling asleep at the wheel, call us to learn how we can help fight for your rights by dialing (505) 883-5000 to learn what rights you may have.
 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.